Judith Nabakooba

 Before that, from December 2019, until May 2021, she served as the Cabinet Minister of Information and Communications Technology.

 Nabakooba served as the elected Member of Parliament, representing Mityana District Women's Constituency in the 10th Parliament (2016–2021).

-Education
+Early life and education

 Nabakooba attended Ndejje Secondary School, in Luweero District, for her middle school and high school education, where she obtained both the Uganda Certificate of Education in 1994, and the Uganda Advanced Certificate of Education in 1997.
 She was admitted to Makerere University, Uganda's largest and oldest public university, graduating with a Bachelor of Mass Communication degree in 2002.
 Later, she was awarded a Master's degree in Human Rights, also from Makerere University.